 4.2.
 Place the mouse on its right side, shave the fur on the left side and clean the skin over the left side of the abdomen with 70% ethanol.

 4.3.
-Make a 10 mm long and 1 mm deep incision in the skin of the mouse on the left side posteriorly under and following the ribs over the stomach using sterile scissors.
+Make a 10 mm long and 1 mm deep incision in the skin of the mouse on the left side posteriorly following the ribs over the stomach using sterile scissors.

 4.4.
 Open the skin and then expose the peritoneum.
 Make a 10 mm long and less than 1 mm deep incision into the peritoneum using sterile scissors.